Uterus: Development

 Bilateral Müllerian ducts form during early human fetal life.
-In males, anti-Müllerian hormone (AMH) secreted from the testes leads to the ducts' regression.
+In males, anti-Müllerian hormone (AMH) secreted from the testes leads to the regression of the ducts.
 In females, these ducts give rise to the fallopian tubes and the uterus.
-In humans, the lower segments of the two ducts fuse to form a single uterus; in cases of uterine malformations this fusion may be disturbed.
+In humans, the lower segments of the two ducts fuse to form a single uterus; in cases of uterine malformation, this fusion may be disturbed.
 The different uterine morphologies among the mammals are due to varying degrees of fusion of the Müllerian ducts.

 Various congenital conditions of the uterus can develop in utero.
-Though uncommon, some of these are didelphic uterus, bicornate uterus and others.
+Though uncommon, some of these are didelphic uterus, bicornate uterus, and others.

 See also List of related male and female reproductive organs.